 Helping Someone Who is Depressed

-individuals, no matter what the age, often are not able to communicate
+depressed individuals, no matter what the age, often are not able

-appointment and drive themselves.
-Because of shame or embarrassment,
+make an appointment and drive themselves.
+Because of shame or

 suicidal thoughts, you can call 911, or go to Mental Health Resource Links.